chrislopresto/ember-social/README.md

 ember-social is a fledgling Ember component library for social sharing widgets.
 Think Tweet buttons, Facebook like buttons, Linked In share buttons, etc.

 We welcome contributions.
-Adding share buttons can be a tedious, annoying part of a front-end developers.
-Let's make this library make it easy for everyone.
+Adding share buttons can be tedious.
+Let's make it easy for everyone.

 To install this addon in your ember-cli project, use `npm install ember-social`.